Things to do in Aswan

 Nubian meal, Egypt

-It’s not just a chance to try some local cuisine, it also gives us a chance to ask questions and learn about modern life for the people of Nubian descent.
+It’s not just a chance to try some local cuisine, it also gives us a chance to ask questions and learn about modern life for people of Nubian descent.

 Felucca ride on the Nile